 Lump-sum death benefit

 If you are enrolled in the Death and Disability Plan when you die, the Board of Pensions pays a lump-sum death benefit if you are an active member or if you are receiving disability benefits under the Death and Disability Plan.
-Former Death and Disability Plan members who left employment with a congregation or affiliate employer after turning age 55 may also be eligible.
+Former Death and Disability Plan members who left eligible employment after turning age 55 may also be eligible.

 Amount of benefit